American Ancestors / New England Historic Genealogical Society Staff

 Digital/Print Graphic Designer

 Amy joined the American Ancestors / NEHGS team in 2018.
-She has 18 years of design experience, and has worked extensively in both print and digital mediums.
-Her prior experience includes work with the Suffolk County District Attorney’s Office, the Boston Herald, and Pearson Education.
-Amy has a keen interest in family history, and at American Ancestors / NEHGS produces a wide range of creative work, including brochures, logos, media kits, and signage.
+She has 19 years of design experience, which includes past work with the Suffolk County District Attorney’s Office, the Boston Herald, and Pearson Education.
+Amy has a keen interest in family history; a passion she inherited from her grandmother.
+She produces a wide range of creative work, including brochures, logos, media kits, and signage.